OrShahar1/Sudoku_checker/README.md

 3. Each digit from 1 to 9 appears once in each bold square (see drawing below).

-In this question we will write code to check solution for the Sudoku game (i.e. a suitable 2D array).
+In this program we will write code to check solution for the Sudoku game (i.e. a suitable 2D array).

 And checks whether it is a valid solution.